gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ## Azure Sphere Application Cloud Deployment

-Now you have learnt how to "Side Load" an application onto Azure Sphere it is time to learn how to [Connect and Send Telemetry from an Azure Sphere to Azure IoT Central](https://github.com/gloveboxes/Azure-Sphere-Learning-Path/tree/master/Lab%202%20-%20Send%20Telemetry%20from%20an%20Azure%20Sphere%20to%20Azure%20IoT%20Central).
+Now you have learned how to "Side Load" an application onto Azure Sphere it is time to learn how to [Connect and Send Telemetry from an Azure Sphere to Azure IoT Central](https://github.com/gloveboxes/Azure-Sphere-Learning-Path/tree/master/Lab%202%20-%20Send%20Telemetry%20from%20an%20Azure%20Sphere%20to%20Azure%20IoT%20Central).

 ## Finished 完了 fertig finito ख़त्म होना terminado